Original Post Appeared in the Washington Post by Ellen Nakashima

 Monday, August 4, 2008

-Collecting and analyzing personal health information in commercial databases is a fledgling industry, but one poised to take off as the nation enters the age of electronic medical records.
+Collecting and analyzing personal health information where buy generic viagra in commercial databases is a fledgling industry, but one poised to take off as the nation enters the age of electronic medical records.
 While lawmakers debate how best to oversee the shift to computerized records, some insurers have already begun testing systems that tap into not only prescription drug information, but also data about patients held by clinical and pathological laboratories.
+Such places may want to learn more about how best to protect their patients’ data so that it doesn’t become leaked or left vulnerable to those who would exploit such private information.
+As this system is relatively new, the risks of data leaks and hacks can be significant.

-Traditionally, insurance companies have judged an applicant’s risk by gathering medical records from physicians’ offices.
+Traditionally, insurance companies like Final Expense Direct or First American have judged an applicant’s risk by gathering medical records from physicians’ offices.
 But the new tools offer the advantage of being “electronic, fast and cheap,” said Mark Franzen, managing director of Milliman IntelliScript, which provides consumers’ personal drug profiles to insurers.

 The trend holds promise for improved health care and cost savings, but privacy and consumer advocates fear it is taking place largely outside the scrutiny of federal health regulators and lawmakers.